 William Zemp ‘20 is a sophomore prospective Independent Major, and Arabic or Hispanic Studies Correlate.
 He is part of the Oral Histories Team and will be doing work with the Consortium on Forced Migration, Displacement and Education, which he did research for during the summer of 2017.
 He works at Matthew’s Bean, the coffee shop located in the library.

-Zoe Zahariadis ‘21 is a first-year prospective Political Science and French major with a correlate in Anthropology.
+Zoë Zahariadis ‘21 is a first-year prospective Political Science and French double major.
 She is working on design and media for the VRS website.
-She is also a member of Vassar Alliance for Women in Foreign Affairs, Vassar Voices for Planned Parenthood, and is a TLC listener.
-She hopes to study abroad in a French speaking country.
+She is also a member of Vassar Alliance for Women in Foreign Affairs, Vassar Voices for Planned Parenthood and works as a French research assistant.

 Maria Höhn is the Marion Musser Lloyd ’32 Chair of History and International Studies.
 She is a German historian and scholar of the American military presence in Germany after WWII, with a special focus on the interaction between African American GIs and German society.
 Together with Anish Kanoria, she founded Vassar Refugee Solidarity to get the Vassar College community involved in findings ways to help with the unprecedented global movements of people and the resulting crises in states responses.